-Given our concern that the pledge and review approach currently favored by policymakers might prevail at the COP 21, it may be premature to enter the intricacies of "prices vs. quantities" (to use Weitzman's 1974 terminology) or "carbon price vs. cap-and-trade" (by capand-trade, we mean the setting of a global volume of emissions, not of individual countries" targets, which would be highly inefficient).
+Given that the pledge-and-review approach was still favored by policy-makers at the COP 21, it may be premature to enter the intricacies of "prices versus quantities" (to use Weitzman's 1974 terminology) or "carbon price versus cap-and-trade" (by cap-and-trade we mean the setting of a global volume of emissions, not of individual countries' targets, which would be highly inefficient).
 We feel that either approach clearly dominates the current alternative.
 Besides, the question is far from being settled among economists.
-However, since post-COP 21 negotiations need to be engaged quickly, it is important to discuss these second-stage issues right away.
+However, because post-COP 21 negotiations need to be engaged quickly, it is important to discuss these second-stage issues right away.

-The choice of instruments has two dimensions: the purely economic question of which system best accommodates scientific and demand uncertainty, a complex question that was treated at a theoretical level in Weitzman's article but on which limited empirical evidence is available;18 and a political economy dimension on which we now focus.19
+The choice of instruments has two dimensions: the purely economic question of which system best accommodates scientific and demand uncertainty, a complex question that was treated at a theoretical level in Weitzman's article but on which limited empirical evidence is available19; and a political economy dimension, on which we now focus.20

-On the political economy front, of which we developed one dimension (the transparency of transfers) in Section 4.2.a, we would like to make two points.
+On the political economy front, of which we developed one dimension (the transparency of transfers) earlier, we would like to make two points.
 First, like for any other public policy, international commitments must be feasible; that is, its implementation must not be prevented by the lack of information.

-Second, and perhaps more controversially,20 one may want to leave scope for national policies, even though we know that these policies may then deviate from least-cost abatement.
-Imagine for instance, that some countries with limited tax-collection-and-redistribution capabilities would want to opt for a low carbon price on cement to make housing affordable to the poorest; then they would want to deviate from the single-price rule; to be certain, governments may be weak and grant excessively low carbon prices to some lobbies, but this is by and large a matter of domestic politics (unless the practice is so widespread that it becomes un likely that the country will abide by its overall commitment, whatever the agreement is).
-The rationale for subsidiarity is two-fold.
-First, it gives leeway for governments to convince their domestic opinion (or themselves); second, other countries care only about how much CO_2 is emitted by the country, not how the number came about.
+Second, and perhaps more controversially,21 one may want to leave scope for national policies, although we know that these policies may then deviate from least-cost abatement.
+Imagine, for instance, that some countries with limited tax-collection-and-redistribution capabilities would want to opt for a low carbon price on cement to make housing affordable to the poorest; then they would want to deviate from the single-price rule; to be certain, governments may be weak and grant excessively low carbon prices to some lobbies, but this is by and large a matter of domestic politics (unless the practice is so widespread that it becomes unlikely that the country will abide by its overall commitment, whatever the agreement is).
+The rationale for subsidiarity is twofold.
+First, it gives leeway for governments to convince their domestic opinion (or themselves).
+Second, other countries care only about how much CO2 is emitted by the country, not how the number came about.